martinpiper/BombJack/README.md

 			In effect, the first opaque (non-transparent) pixel from the sprite written to the scan line RAM has priority and the rest of the pixels from sprites are ignored

+### APU - What is it

+The Advanced Processing Unit is an optimised raster and data transfer processor that can execute several instructions at the same time.
+It is able to precisely wait for raster H&V positions, transfer data, and perform simple comparisons based on internal data.
+This significantly reduces load on the CPU and the amount of memory the CPU, allowing the CPU to transfer data when it can.

+There is significant logic internally that allows data to be processed: https://docs.google.com/presentation/d/1Tb4B5-INhH2oiOSG4jfb3BfGGtdT9jPvyWoryOIJNzo/edit?usp=sharing

 ### PCB Layout